Grapuco Documentation

 1. Get your API Key

-Sign up and create a new project.
-You'll receive a unique Repository ID and an API Key to authenticate your CLI or MCP tool.
+Sign up and create a new project API Key to authenticate your CLI or MCP tool.

 2. Install the CLI